edgedb/edgedb/docs/edgeql/statements/insert.rst

 determine the *type* of the inserted object and is not evaluated in any other way.

-An optional *insert-shape* expression (see :ref:`shapes <ref_eql_expr_shapes_insert>`), may be used to specify the values of the links for the inserted object.
-If a link is not present in *insert-shape*, a default value is used: either the declared default value for the link, or an empty set if there is none.

 If a value for a *required* link is evaluated to an empty set, an error is raised.